melhajj06/runway-surfaces/README.md

 | ELEVATION | `ELEVATION` is the elevation in feet of the position in the airport |
 | EAE | `EAE` is the Established Airport Elevation |

+Aditionally, the `units` option can be specified to indicate that the `ELEVATION` argument is in meters or feet (default is feet).

 ## CSV Format

 | name | type | approaches | coords | end_names | special_surface |